Skip to content

 try:

-return userdata.get(name)
+return userdata.get(key)

 except (userdata.SecretNotFoundError, userdata.NotebookAccessError):

-return os.environ.get(name)
+return os.environ.get(key)

 get_google_maps_api_key(key='GOOGLE_MAPS_API_KEY')